nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - 2a1.
 MedBook shows an error message.
     - 2a2.
 User enters new PINNEDID.
     - Steps 2a1-2a2 are repeated until the PINNEDID entered is correct.
-    - Use Case resumes from step 3.
+    - Use case resumes from step 3.

 ---